Jacksonville Lost Wages Attorneys

 Serving Jacksonville, Jacksonville Beach, and clients throughout Florida

 If you have a workplace injury that is severe enough to prevent you from returning to work—either on a permanent or temporary basis—then you may be entitled to weekly lost wages benefits.

-The team at Hardesty, Tyde, Green & Ashton can help you with your workers compensation claim.
+The team at Hardesty, Tyde & Ashton, P. A. can help you with your workers’ compensation claim.
 We understand how hard it is to survive financially when you cannot work and you deserve maximum compensation for your lost wages.

 The Four Types of Disability Wage Payouts